LCPLegal Context Protocol

 Privacy

 The legal-context.json file is publicly accessible.
-Vendors SHOULD NOT include sensitive information in this file.
+Services SHOULD NOT include sensitive information in this file.
 Contact information, dispute processes, and API endpoints in legal-context.json are visible to anyone who fetches the file.

 For confidential terms, use the ephemeral link pattern (see Private and Custom Terms) or encrypted storage rather than publishing the terms URL in legal-context.json.